techie-joe/ace/easymenu/README.md

 ## Effortless Online Menus for Businesses

-EasyMenu simplifies menu creation, helping businesses craft a sleek, professional, online menus within minutes.
+EasyMenu simplifies menu creation, enabling businesses to craft sleek, professional online menus in minutes.

-Suitable for cafe, restaurant, bakery, shops, services and more.
-EasyMenu connect more customers to your business, everyday.

 No coding or design skills required.

+Suitable for businesses of all kinds — cafes, bakeries, restaurants, shops, service providers, and more.
-Configure some preferences and you are ready to go!
+Just configure your preferences, and you're ready to go!

 ------------------------------------------------------------------